apache/flink/docs/deployment/resource-providers/standalone/index.md

 masterX:webUIPortX
   </pre>

-By default, the job manager will pick a *random port* for inter process communication.
+By default, the JobManager will pick a *random port* for inter process communication.
 You can change this via the [high-availability.jobmanager.port]({% link deployment/config.md %}#high-availability-jobmanager-port) key.
 This key accepts single ports (e.g. `50010`), ranges (`50000-50025`), or a combination of both (`50010,50011,50020-50025,50050-50075`).

 #### Example: Standalone HA Cluster with 2 JobManagers